Domestic commercial vessels must have a unique identifier unless they are exempt. A unique identifier is like a number plate for your vessel.

 - to assist with search and rescue purposes

 - to assist with recovery if a vessel is lost or stolen.

-In some circumstances, a unique identifier may not have to be obtained, or displayed.
-These are contained in Marine Safety (Vessel identifiers) Exemption 2017 (Exemption 01).
-Read more about unique identifier exemptions.
+A unique identifier may not have to be obtained, or displayed.
+Read Marine Safety (Vessel identifiers) Exemption 2017 (Exemption 01) to understand these circumstances.